Best Time to Cold Plunge: Adding Cold Showers and Ice Baths to Your Routine

 As with any new practice, it is important to take safety precautions when incorporating cold showers or ice baths into your routine.
 It is recommended to avoid these practices if you have any existing medical conditions, such as cardiovascular disease or respiratory issues.
 It is also important to drink plenty of water before and after the practice to prevent dehydration.

-In conclusion, gradually incorporating cold showers or ice baths into your routine can provide numerous health benefits, but it is important to start with a shorter duration and gradually increase the frequency and duration over time.
+The best time to cold plunge is by gradually incorporating cold showers or ice baths into your routine can provide numerous health benefits, but it is important to start with a shorter duration and gradually increase the frequency and duration over time.
 Alternating between hot and cold water can also provide additional benefits, but safety precautions should always be taken to ensure that these practices are safe for your individual needs.

 Alternating Between Hot and Cold